 3. “1.125”: a55 and a66.
 This is still in the diagnal, a55=1+0.5 * a34. a34 = (a13 + a37)/2 = (0.5+0)/2, so a55=1+0.5 * 0.25 = 1.125.
 Same with a66.
 But What does it mean by exceeding 1?
 Can think about this in terms of uneven variance in the general least square case.

-Now that we know A matrix is vcv matrix where the diagnals are not always 1, you can turn it into relationships(similarities) by dividing the off-diagonal elements by the square roots of the product of the cooresponding diagonals.
+Since we know A matrix is vcv matrix where the diagnals are not always 1, you can turn it into relationships(similarities) by dividing the off-diagonal elements by the square roots of the product of the cooresponding diagonals.
 This is called taking a covariance matrix and reducing it to a correlation matrix.
 Recall that correlation is standardized covariance.
-Thus, we call A the numerator(above the line) relationship matrix.

 There is a equation for it: